Artemas

 More singles followed, including the streaming hits “I’m Trynna Tell U That I Love U” and “Real Life.”
 Both appeared on his debut long-player, I’m Sorry I’m Like This, in 2022.

 During this period, his sound drew early comparisons.
-His style was compared to that of Rex Orange County “with a hint of R&B.” However, Artemas was already evolving beyond any single comparison.
+His style was compared to that of Rex Orange County, “with a hint of R&B.” However, Artemas was already evolving beyond any single comparison.

 The Viral Breakthrough: “If U Think I’m Pretty” (2023)

 By 2023, Artemas had grown restless.
-He had grown disillusioned with advice he was receiving from industry advisors.
+He had grown disillusioned with the advice he was receiving from industry advisors.
 So he decided to be true to his own sound.

 The result was extraordinary.
 On October 24, 2023, Artemas released the single “If U Think I’m Pretty,” which went viral shortly after.
 By 2024, the song had reached the UK and other European countries, as well as Canada and Australia.